dscsxzzz/Text/README.md

 Now you can use this application.
 Please register to use it

-IMPORTANT if you have rabbitMq running it may cause troubles.
+IMPORTANT if you have rabbitMq running before running "docker-compose up -d" it may cause troubles.